jamesaoverton/cob-data-demo/doc/qudt.md

 - pros
   - W3C member
+  - CC-BY 4 license, public GitHub project
-  - good breadth
+  - good coverage of units for physical sciences
   - patterns for unit conversion and user-defined units
 - cons
   - nothing qualitative?
-  - seems very different from OBO
+  - extensive overlap with OBO qualities/characteristics
+  - not sure how to connect entities to quantities

 ## Construct